 After filling out Section 1 of the CPT application form, you should meet with your academic advisor to have him/her complete Section 2 (you may not fill out this section yourself).
 Your advisor will help you determine the appropriate CPT course credit in which you should be enrolled, and which will be listed on the page 2 of the application form.

-Once your application is complete, visit an Immigration Coordinator during ISS's advising hours with the following documents:
+Once your application is complete, visit an immigration coordinator during international student advising hours with the following documents:

 You must apply at least five business days before your requested CPT start date, and you may only begin work on CPT after receiving your new Form I-20, showing the CPT authorization on page 3.